hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Checked when standing on an unstable ice tile to see if the ice tile will collapse.
 See the Hack Trap/Ice Collapse Trap for details.

-To Confirm - Does this skill have an impact on jump distance
+TODO - Does this skill have an impact on jump distance

-To confirm - is there skill check critical results
+TODO - is there skill check critical results

 #### Appraise
 Use to evaluate the trade deal being currently offered in bartering